East Europeans demand funds for EU climate push, say poor should not pay

 Poland produces some 80% of its power from coal and discussions about introducing nuclear energy have not yet been settled, partly due to high costs.

-French President Emmanuel Macron said coal-dependent countries will have to have nuclear in their future energy mix.
+French President Emmanuel Macron said those countries may have to have nuclear in their future energy mix.

-He said it was clear some countries opposed this, but was confident they could reach an agreement: “We just need to find the right mechanisms, be trustworthy, allow visibility, but we can do it.”
+He said it was clear some countries opposed this, but was confident they could reach an agreement: “We just need to find the right mechanisms, be trustworthy, allow predictability, but we can do it.”

-One EU diplomat estimated chances for an agreement at the summit - which must be unanimous - at 50/50, adding that some countries have reservations about the strain that a 100 billion euros price tag might put on their economies.
+One EU diplomat estimated chances for an agreement at the summit - which must be unanimous - at 50/50, while another added that some countries have reservations about the strain that a 100 billion euros price tag might put on their economies.

 The climate discussion feeds into another tricky debate, over the next long-term budget, where no agreement is expected after a latest proposal to cap joint spending at 1.087 trillion euros for 2021-27 was rejected by both the frugal camp and those seeking a heavier outlay.

-“Some people want to pay less, some people want to get more, others to do new things,” Luxembourg Prime Minister Xavier Bettel told reporters.
+“Some people want to pay less, some people want to get more, others to do new things,” said Luxembourg Prime Minister Xavier Bettel.
 “I wasn’t the best at mathematics but this, I think, is not going to add up.”

-Additional reporting by Michel Rose, Christian Levaux, Marton Dunai, Jason Hovet, Jonas Ekblom, Robin Emmott, Philip Blenkinsop, John Chalmers, Gabriela Baczynska, Andreas Rinke, Marcin Goclowski, Francesco Guarascio and Jan Lopatka; Writing by John Chalmers, Editing by Angus MacSwan
+Additional reporting by Michel Rose, Christian Levaux, Marton Dunai, Jason Hovet, Jonas Ekblom, Robin Emmott, Philip Blenkinsop, John Chalmers, Gabriela Baczynska, Andreas Rinke, Marcin Goclowski, Francesco Guarascio and Jan Lopatka, Writing by John Chalmers and Gabriela Baczynska, Editing by Angus MacSwan